Kofi Amponsah

 Kofi Amponsah (born 23 April 1978) is a Ghanaian former professional footballer who played as a centre-back.

 Club career

 Amponsah was born in Accra, Ghana.
-He played domestically for Ghapoha Readers before spending ten years in Greek football with Panelefsiniakos, Olympiacos, PAOK FC, AEK Athens, Egaleo F.C. and Apollon Kalamarias and then playing in Cyprus for Enosis Neon Paralimni.
+He played domestically for Ghapoha Readers before spending ten years in Greek football with Panelefsiniakos, Olympiacos, PAOK, AEK Athens, Egaleo and Apollon Kalamarias and then playing in Cyprus for Enosis Neon Paralimni.

 International career

 Amponsah was part of the Ghana national team at the 2002 African Nations Cup, which exited in the quarter-finals after losing to Nigeria, having finished second in Group B.